Texas Law on Marijuana Edibles

 What is the Texas Compassionate Use Act?

-Although Texas has some of the strictest marijuana laws in the country, the state recently passed the Texas Compassionate Use Act which allows individuals with qualifying conditions to purchase and use oil infused with cannabidiol (CBD), a non-psychoactive compound found in marijuana capable of reducing the occurrence of seizures and reducing pain.
+Although Texas has some of the strictest marijuana laws in the country, the state recently passed the Texas Compassionate Use Act which allows individuals with qualifying conditions to purchase and use oil infused with Cannabidiol (CBD), a non-psychoactive compound found in marijuana capable of reducing the occurrence of seizures and reducing pain.
 The only qualifying condition for using CBD in Texas at this time is epilepsy, and there are only a handful of doctors who meet the requirements for prescribing CBD products to epileptic patients.

 If you or a loved one suffers from epilepsy and believe that CBD medication could offer relief, speak with your doctor about how to properly secure CBD products.
 It’s vital to go through the appropriate channels to avoid legal entanglements.
 If your doctor cannot prescribe CBD, ask for a referral to one who can or explore outside your network.
 If done legally, you can procure CBD products you need without risking fines or jail time.
 However, it’s important to steer clear of marijuana edibles in Texas until the state’s marijuana laws catch up with the times.
+For more information, speak to a Houston defense attorney today.